sindrsam/basketball-tracker_masters_thesis/README.md

 # Real-Time Player Tracking and Control of a Robotic Basketball System

-This repository contains the source code and documentation for my Master's thesis at [Your University Name].
+This repository contains the source code and documentation for my Master's thesis at NTNU.
 The project aims to give a "The Gun 6000" basketball rebounding machine the ability to dynamically track a player on the court and respond to hand gestures.

 ## Project Goal